ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![Screenshot 2024-04-03 003938](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/766c98b8-ed95-479f-a8ad-31bf4cd757cb)

 Now open the tkcon window and type the commands for extracting the files.
 Bute before that see lets see its location

         `pwd`

 To extract the file from here, we have to write the command in tckon window and the comand is `extract all`
 ![Screenshot 2024-04-03 004306](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/95b54116-8561-49b3-952c-a20f206303e9)

-we will use this .ext file to create the spice file to be use with our ngspice tool. for that we have apply the command `ext2spice cthresh 0 rthresh 0`,this will not create anything new. now again we have to type `ext2spice` command in tckon window.
+we will use this .ext file to create the spice file to be use with our ngspice tool. for that we have apply the command `ext2spice cthresh 0 rthresh 0`, this will not create anything new.

+now again we have to type `ext2spice` command in tckon window.
 ![Screenshot 2024-04-03 004650](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/ea00f51b-ff01-47a6-8e58-4f97bb40a8a2)